autotbx/automation-toolbox/README.md

 ## Environment support

-Environment support is a feature that enable the following object to overwrite attributes from the defaultAttributes or the ansibleAttributesfor the **working environment**:
+Environment support is a feature that enable the following object to overwrite attributes from the defaultAttributes or the ansibleAttributes for the **working environment**:

 * ClusterModuleTemplate
 * ClusterProvider

-The state defined the **working environment**.
+The state defines the **working environment**.
 This allow to avoid to create multiple resources with only a few differents settings that depend on the environment.

 Example with a ClusterModuleTemplate with environment support enabled :